codbex/codbex.github.io/_posts/2024-07-12-leave-request-bpm-app.md

         <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/approved-leave-request-email.png" alt="approved-leave-request-email.png">
         </a>
 1. Authentication and authorization<br>
-To make our application ready for production we have to add authentication and authorization.
+To make our application ready for production we have to add authentication and authorization.<br>
-With [Hyperion](https://www.codbex.com/products/hyperion/) it is an easy task.
+With [Hyperion](https://www.codbex.com/products/hyperion/) it is an easy task.<br>
-  - Let's define two roles
+Let's define two roles<br>
   - `employee` - for employees
   - `employee_manager` - for managers

   - Create folder `leave-request/security`
   - Right click on folder `security` -> `New` -> `Roles Definitions`